Three Dikgosi Monument

+Background

+Botswana is a landlocked country in southern Africa, bordered by South Africa to the south and south-east, Namibia to the west and north, and Zimbabwe to the north-east.
+The Tswana people organised themselves into a type of tribal government called a morafe (plural merafe), each led by a chief called a kgosi (plural dikgosi).

+Fearing increased German influence in the region, the UK established the Bechuanaland Protectorate in 1885.
+For several Tswana dikgosi, British protection was preferable to the prospect of incorporation into neighbouring territories controlled by settler colonialism from Germany or the British South Africa Company.
+They also wished to avoid falling under the control of South Africa or the mining magnate Cecil Rhodes, though the protectorate still found itself dependent on South Africa economically.

+In the years after the protectorate's creation, the UK entered talks with Rhodes to absorb it into the British South Africa Company.
+During the 1890s, the British government considered transferring control of the Bechuanaland Protectorate to the British South Africa Company, which threatened to place Tswana polities under the authority of Rhodes's company.
+In response, three influential dikgosi, Khama III of the Ngwato tribe, Sebele I of the Kwena tribe, and Bathoen I of the Ngwaketse tribe made a diplomatic trip to the UK in 1895 and convinced the government not to complete the deal.
+Their mission became an important episode in the history of the territory that later became Botswana and contributed to their subsequent commemoration as important figures in the country's national history.
+Following the failed Jameson Raid in December 1895, which was organised by Rhodes's associates against the South African Republic, British negotiations concerning the transfer of the protectorate were postponed indefinitely.

-Background and planning
+History and planning

 The three dikgosi were dubbed "Founders of the Nation" by the government-owned Kutlwano Magazine at the time of Botswana's independence in 1966.
-Over the following decades they were adopted as "icons of unitary nationalism advocating renewed independence".
-In 1990, the House of Chiefs proposed that they be commemorated in a public monument.
-Funds were allocated for a statue in the 1997–98 budget and an advisory committee was appointed to determine the statue's location, but construction was delayed due to objections from planning officials.
+Over the following decades, they were adopted as "icons of unitary nationalism advocating renewed independence".
+In 1990, the House of Chiefs proposed that the three dikgosi be commemorated in a public monument.
+Funds were allocated for a statue in the 1997–98 budget and an advisory committee was appointed to determine the statue's location, but construction was delayed due to objections regarding the location of the monument by planning officials.

-In 2001, a site in Gaborone's Main Mall was nominated by the advisory committee, but eventually rejected in favour of a site in the new Central Business District to the north-west of the Main Mall.
+A site in the capital city Gaborone's Main Mall was nominated by the advisory committee in 2001, but eventually rejected in favour of a site in the new Central Business District, north-west of the Main Mall, where it was eventually built.
 Further funds were allotted in 2003 and a request for tender was published, with four proposals received.
 An unsuccessful proposal put forward by local sculptor Masilonyana Radinoga showed "the three kings gesticulating and consulting among themselves".